func-vehicle/zm_bgb_machine/README.md

 If you want to give solo players the same Gobblegums as in coop (including the ones that are useless to solo players), use `level.remove_coop_bgbs_in_solo = false;`

-For other settings, like the pricing model and uses before moving, you'll need to edit _zm_bgb_fix.gsc.
+For other settings, like the pricing model and uses before moving, you'll need to edit _zm_bgb_machine.gsc.
 The pricing function is called `determine_cost(player)`.
 In short, this function needs to return the calculated cost (an int), or false if the player is not allowed to buy a Gobblegum (ie. has hit limit for this round).
-This function is then mirrored in _zm_bgb_fix.csc with some slight differences.
+This function is then mirrored in _zm_bgb_machine.csc with some slight differences.

 The function that determines whether the machine should move is called `bgb_machine_should_move()`.
 This function returns true if the machine is supposed to move, and false if it isn't.
 By default, it moves after 3 non-fire sale uses.